marinazub/Predictions-with-Bayesian/README.md

 * * *

 ## Part 5: Prediction
-I Picked a movie from 2016 and did a prediction for this movie using my developed model and the `predict` function in R.
+I Picked a Scuicide Sqade  movie  featured in 2016 with the audience score, according to Rotten Tomatoes, 62 https://www.rottentomatoes.com/m/suicide_squad_2016 and did a prediction for this movie using my developed model and the `predict` function in R.

 * * *